-3.17 Given the mixed use nature and higher density of development in town centres, it is important to ensure that there is a mix and balance of complementary night time and day time uses that can co-exist successfully with neighbouring residential areas and create an attractive and vibrant area.
+- 3.17 Given the mixed use nature and higher density of development in town centres, it is important to ensure that there is a mix and balance of complementary night time and day time uses that can co-exist successfully with neighbouring residential areas and create an attractive and vibrant area.
 Certain types of uses can cause detrimental cumulative impacts as a result of their concentration or location.
-The Council will therefore resist applications for such uses where they would cause harm to the character, function and amenity of an area or negatively impact on the health and wellbeing of the Borough's residents.

-3.18 In assessing the likely impacts of a proposal on the surrounding area, various factors will be taken into account such as the type of use, the proposed hours of opening, size of premises, operation and servicing, parking requirements, and measures to mitigate odour and noise.
-Proposals that would result in unreasonable adverse cumulative impacts that cannot be adequately mitigated will be resisted.

-3.19 When considering applications for adult-orientated activities, such as alcohol consumption, gambling, and adult entertainment, the proximity of the site to housing, places of worship, schools, hospitals and other sensitive community facilities will be considered.
+The Council will therefore resist applications for such uses where they would cause harm to the character, function and amenity of an area or negatively impact on the health and wellbeing of the Borough's residents. - 3.18 In assessing the likely impacts of a proposal on the surrounding area, various factors will be taken into account such as the type of use, the proposed hours of opening, size of premises, operation and servicing, parking requirements, and measures to mitigate odour and noise.
+Proposals that would result in unreasonable adverse cumulative impacts that cannot be adequately mitigated will be resisted. - 3.19 When considering applications for adult-orientated activities, such as alcohol consumption, gambling, and adult entertainment, the proximity of the site to housing, places of worship, schools, hospitals and other sensitive community facilities will be considered.

 3.20 The Mayor of London's Town Centres SPG encourages boroughs to manage over concentrations of certain activities, such as betting shops, hot food takeaways and pay day loan outlets.
-In considering unacceptable concentration of hot food take aways, drinking establishments, betting shops, night clubs, casinos amusement centres and similar uses, tThe Council will apply the maximum threshold for these uses of 15% of primary and secondary frontages set out in criteria A ii) and B ii) of Policy DMTC 2: Primary and Secondary Shopping Areas A (ii) and DMTC 3: Maintaining the Viability of Local Centres and Local Parades A (iii).
+The Council will apply the maximum threshold for these uses of 15% of primary and secondary frontages set out in criteria A ii) and B ii) of Policy DMTC 2: Primary and Secondary Shopping Areas.
 A Supplementary Planning Document will be prepared to provide more detailed guidance on the issues raised by these sites, including the proximity of hot food takeaways to schools.